-Coaching for the Dashing Whippets is provided by a committee with Scott Batten, Chris Forti, Megan Jones, and Cassie Wallace coordinating and developing the majority of the training plans.
+Coaching for the Dashing Whippets is provided by a committee with Scott Batten, Chris Forti, and Megan Jones coordinating and developing the majority of the training plans.
 Chris oversees the Thursday track workouts as a paid coach.

 Because our members have a diversity of interests and goals, the team has two or more training plans running concurrently for most of the year.

 New for 2018 – the coaches have rolled out a coaching tool called the Run S.M.A.R.T.
 Program, which uses a mobile app to manage your training.
 Check out information on the program here.

 Our spring marathon plan is developed primarily for the Boston Marathon and the NJ Marathon.
 We can also help modify the plan for another spring marathon.
 Please see our training plans below: